IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # 7. Deploy Flightassist leveraging OpenWhisk functions

-In this scenario, we will deploy Flightassist with serverless to show how you could replace your microservices with OpenWhisk actions.
+In this scenario, we will deploy Flightassist with a function to show how you could replace your microservices with OpenWhisk actions.

 **Important**: You must complete [scenario two for Kubernetes Clusters](#2-kubernetes-clusters) in order to proceed the following steps.